Victory Capital Management Inc. Sells 9,324 Shares of TTM Technologies, Inc. (NASDAQ:TTMI)

-Victory Capital Management Inc. reduced its holdings in shares of TTM Technologies, Inc. (NASDAQ:TTMI) by 0.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,256,481 shares of the technology company’s stock after selling 9,324 shares during the period.
-Victory Capital Management Inc. owned 1.17% of TTM Technologies worth $17,968,000 as of its most recent SEC filing.
+Victory Capital Management Inc. trimmed its holdings in shares of TTM Technologies, Inc. (NASDAQ:TTMI) by 0.7% during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 1,256,481 shares of the technology company’s stock after selling 9,324 shares during the period.
+Victory Capital Management Inc. owned approximately 1.17% of TTM Technologies worth $17,968,000 as of its most recent filing with the SEC.

-In other news, insider Tai Keung Chung sold 17,862 shares of TTM Technologies stock in a transaction on Monday, August 2nd.
-The stock was sold at an average price of $14.09, for a total transaction of $251,675.58.
-Following the sale, the insider now directly owns 26,392 shares in the company, valued at approximately $371,863.28.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Tony Sanchez sold 2,895 shares of the stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $14.46, for a total transaction of $41,861.70.
-Following the transaction, the vice president now owns 20,017 shares of the company’s stock, valued at approximately $289,445.82.
+In related news, insider Tai Keung Chung sold 17,862 shares of the firm’s stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $14.09, for a total transaction of $251,675.58.
+Following the completion of the sale, the insider now owns 26,392 shares in the company, valued at $371,863.28.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, COO Philip Titterton sold 7,226 shares of the firm’s stock in a transaction dated Monday, June 21st.
+The stock was sold at an average price of $14.46, for a total transaction of $104,487.96.
+Following the sale, the chief operating officer now owns 59,023 shares of the company’s stock, valued at approximately $853,472.58.
 The disclosure for this sale can be found here.
-Insiders sold 37,446 shares of company stock worth $533,982 in the last 90 days.
-Corporate insiders own 0.96% of the company’s stock.
+Insiders have sold 37,446 shares of company stock valued at $533,982 over the last ninety days.
+0.96% of the stock is currently owned by company insiders.

-TTM Technologies (NASDAQ:TTMI) last posted its earnings results on Wednesday, July 28th.
-The technology company reported $0.36 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.17 by $0.19.
-TTM Technologies had a return on equity of 0.18% and a net margin of 1.06%.
-As a group, equities research analysts anticipate that TTM Technologies, Inc. will post 1.19 earnings per share for the current fiscal year.
+TTM Technologies (NASDAQ:TTMI) last announced its earnings results on Wednesday, July 28th.
+The technology company reported $0.36 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.19.
+TTM Technologies had a net margin of 1.06% and a return on equity of 0.18%.
+On average, equities research analysts anticipate that TTM Technologies, Inc. will post 1.19 earnings per share for the current fiscal year.

-Several equities analysts have recently weighed in on TTMI shares.
-B. Riley reiterated a “buy” rating on shares of TTM Technologies in a report on Tuesday, July 20th.
-Needham & Company LLC upped their price objective on shares of TTM Technologies from $17.00 to $18.00 and gave the company a “buy” rating in a report on Thursday, July 29th.
-Finally, Zacks Investment Research upgraded TTM Technologies from a “sell” rating to a “buy” rating and set a $16.00 price objective for the company in a report on Thursday, August 5th.
-Five equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, TTM Technologies presently has an average rating of “Buy” and a consensus price target of $16.54.

 TTM Technologies, Inc engages in the manufacture and sale of printed circuit boards and backplane assemblies.
 It operates through the following segments: Printed Circuit Board(PCB), RF&S Components, and Electro-Mechanical Solutions.
 The PCB segment consists of fifteen domestic PCB and sub-system plants; five PCB fabrication plants in China; and one in Canada.